 Place 1-2 teaspoons of filling at the outside edge of each triangle.
 Experiment with how much filling you like.
 Inevitably some will spill out while cooking, but the more filling the better if you ask me!

 Starting at the top, roll each triangle into a crescent.
 Place the crescent on a baking sheet lined with parchment paper.
 Make sure to place the end of the triangle on the bottom so it does not unfold during cooking.

 Let the Kiflis rise for about 15 minutes.
-Brush with an egg wash and bake at 400 for 18 to 20 minutes.
+Brush with an egg wash and bake at 350 for 18 to 20 minutes.
 The bottoms brown fast, so put them no lower than the middle rack and remove when tops are beginning to lightly brown.
+You can also place a baking sheet on the rack below them if you think the bottoms are browning too fast.
 Transfer to a cooling rack.
 Sprinkle with powdered sugar before serving.
 Will freeze for up to 2 months.

 Family secret: This is in the “don’t ask why” category, but we think they taste best if you freeze them right away – even just overnight – then thaw them by bringing them to room temperature.
 Our whole family thinks they taste better for some reason.